G-Tech1/Digital-Dash/README.md

 # amazing-project
 placeholder-name for project

-A social media platform with a built-in webscraper that searches for deals.
+A social media platform, where users could interact with each other.

 # placeholder name for our project